Is It Bad To Take Two Or More Showers A Day? Too Much Showering Is Actually Bad For Your Body

 It seems, the more products you use, the more products you need.
 Too much soap dries out your skin, which makes you reach for lotion and oils.
 Too much showering can also cause acne, and you need additional products to fight that.
 "Advertising and toilet soap grew up together," Gizmodo reporter Sarah Zhang quoted Katherine Ashenburg, author of The Dirt on Clean, as saying.
 "As advertising exploded in the early 20th century, so did our obsession with personal hygiene."

 Stopping showering altogether is not something most people are willing to do, and I'm right there with you.
 However, the body's return to its natural state explains how all of the characters on LOST were hooking up with each other despite not showering on the regular after their plane crash.
-So, the good news is that if you do get stranded on a desert island, you'll probably be just fine if you go the rest of your life without a shower. #TheMoreYouKnow
+So, the good thing is that if you do get stranded on a desert island, you'll probably be just fine if you go the rest of your life without a shower. #TheMoreYouKnow

 If your skin and hair are feeling dry and itchy, it could be from too much showering.
 And, if you are taking two or more showers a day, it might be time to consider cutting down.
 You're probably going to want to take a shower after going to the gym, and I totally get it.
 Perhaps take that shower, and forgo the morning shower.
 At first, it's going to feel super weird, and probably a little uncomfortable, to not shower in the morning if this is part of your regular routine.
 However, over time, you and your body will get used to it.